Practice Essentials

 Background

-Schizoaffective disorder can be defined according to either Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), criteria (see below) or International Classification of Diseases, Tenth Revision (ICD-10) coding.
+Schizoaffective disorder can be defined according to either Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR), criteria (see below) or International Classification of Diseases, Eleventh Revision (ICD-11) coding.
 It is a perplexing mental illness that has both features of schizophrenia (eg, hallucinations, delusions, and distorted thinking) and features of a mood disorder (eg, depression or mania).
 The coupling of symptoms from these divergent spectrums makes diagnosing and treating schizoaffective patients difficult.

 The diagnosis is made when the patient has features of both schizophrenia and a mood disorder but does not strictly meet diagnostic criteria for either illness alone.
-Unfortunately, it is often difficult to determine whether a patient has 1 of the 2 distinct illnesses (schizophrenia or a mood disorder), a combination of the 2 illnesses (schizophrenia with a mood disorder), or perhaps even a different illness entirely.
+Unfortunately, it is often difficult to determine whether a patient has one of the two distinct illnesses (schizophrenia or a mood disorder), a combination of the two illnesses (schizophrenia with a mood disorder), or perhaps even a different illness entirely.

 An accurate diagnosis is made when the patient meets criteria for major depressive disorder or mania while also meeting the criteria for schizophrenia.
 Moreover, the patient must have psychosis for at least 2 weeks without a mood disorder.